Is Marketing a Good Major?

 Placeholder

-No matter which track you choose, there are ways to make the most of your marketing major that go beyond coursework and skills development.
+No matter which track you choose, there are ways to make the most of your marketing major beyond coursework and skills development.

 Internships

 Many colleges and universities offer college credit in exchange for an internship.
-If you apply and are accepted to a marketing internship, you can learn more about real-time strategies, network, and gain practical skills that may help when it comes to finding an entry-level role.
+If you apply and are accepted to a marketing internship, you can learn more about real-time strategies, network, and gain practical skills that may help find an entry-level role.

 Student clubs